Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeBSolid national connectivity, though lacking direct international gateways.
+Global Connectivity GradeBSolid national connectivity, though lacking direct international peering and cloud access.

-Sales Tax21% VAT – as of September 2025Standard Value Added Tax rate applied to services.
+Sales Tax21% VAT – as of September 2025The standard Value Added Tax rate applies to equipment and services.

 Network & Connectivity Ecosystem